 Let's see what the report looks like without any information in the group header.

 Simply inserting extra space between each group has improved readability!
 It's easy to see the three sections of dishes.
 Traditionally, though, menu sections have headers displaying the course name, so let's go back to the Designer and fill our group header spaces with that information.

 This is starting to look like a menu!
-Now that we have group headers, though, it's clear there's some redundant information in the table, like everything in the Course column.
+Now that we have Group Headers, it's clear there's some redundant information in the table, like everything in the Course column.
 The Desserts header tells us that the Chocolate Souffle and Vanilla ice cream are desserts, so we don't need to repeat that information in line with each dish name.

 We could also stand to remove the Course Number column now, since menus don't traditionally number their courses.
 It's okay to remove a sort column from your report design!
 The sort still remains saved in the Sorts menu.
 So let's remove the unnecessary info!

-Then we can hold down the shift key and click both columns A and B to select both columns, right-clicking thereafter to display the Delete Columns option.
+Then we can hold down the shift key and click both columns A and B to select both columns, and then clicking the Delete Columns option from the menu.

 After making these two changes, our report design looks like this, and we're ready to run the report once more.

 This is really starting to look like a restaurant menu, but there's still some repeated information on the table under Dish Type.
-Anytime you see repeated values in a column (in this case, multiple Breads, multiple Salads, and multiple Soups under Dish Type), you have the opportunity to sort and group on that column to simplify your table!
+Anytime you see repeated values in a column (in this case, multiple Breads, multiple Salads, and multiple Soups), you have the opportunity to sort and group on that column to simplify your table!
 Let's explore what happens when we introduce additional sorts and groups to the data.